Max Auschnitt: Duca assassination and Pordea scandal

 Auschnitt's extreme wealth made him into a patron of the arts.
 Though a Catholic, he donated to the Orthodox parishes in Hăuzești and Săceni.
+He intended to purchase, and thus rescue, the Teitler house in Galați, which popular opinion claimed as the house of a national hero, Alexandru Ioan Cuza.
+He renounced this plan upon being told by historian Nicolae Iorga that the building had no cultural value.
 From 1935, his donations helped Gavrilă Marinescu build an administrative palace for the Romanian Police.
-One anecdote suggests that Auschnitt also heard actors Grigore Vasiliu Birlic and Ion Iancovescu plead for financial assistance, before presenting them with a literal wall of cash, and asking them to pick out a layer of money.
-His social advancement also raised the profile of Livia's brother, August "Gustave" Pordea, who took as his lover the actress Elvira Godeanu.
+He was also said to be involved in regular charity, as the person sponsoring soup kitchens feeding the proletariat in Țara Moților.
+One anecdote suggests that Auschnitt heard actors Grigore Vasiliu Birlic and Ion Iancovescu plead for financial assistance, before presenting them with a literal wall of cash, and asking them to pick out a layer of money.

 Marginalization

-Auschnitt also remained discreetly involved in political life, a sponsor of less radical nationalist platforms, leading to paradoxes.
+Auschnitt was reportedly rejected by the PNȚ rank-and-file.
+In September 1934, a Sovata rally of PNȚ figures who supported Iuliu Maniu declared him and other figures of the camarilla to be "occult" and unwanted influences on the king.
+This claim was reciprocated by other dissident groups: during September 1936, the Lupist Party formally asked Madgearu why he was spending time at Auschnitt's villa in Eforie.
+In late 1936, rumors that Auschnitt had attended a hunting party with PNȚ leaders Maniu and Ion Mihalache were dismissed by the party press as "intended to stoke the people's animosity".
+Auschnitt had remained discreetly involved in political life, a sponsor of the least radical nationalist platforms, leading to paradoxes.
 One such "incongruity" is noted by Pandrea, according to whom the PNȚ used Auschnitt's "recent subsidies" to publish Ernest Ene's calls to nationalize Romania's heavy industry.

 At a meeting of the General Union of Industrialists in November 1935, Auschnitt himself argued for tariffs on Romanian exports as a means of preventing "weak-currency countries" from competing with local factories.
 In August 1936, he published in La Roumanie Nouvelle a favorable review of Romania's industrial "autarky", demanding protectionist measures in agriculture and mining.

-Later that year, rumors that Auschnitt had attended a hunting party with PNȚ leaders Iuliu Maniu and Ion Mihalache were dismissed by the party press as "intended to stoke the people's animosity".
 With the outbreak of the Spanish Civil War, Auschnitt maintained a personal friendship with the Francoist ambassador, Pedro Prat y Soutzo.
 Prat claimed that Auschnitt sponsored his diplomatic mission, though, as noted by scholar Judith Keene, this too was an attempt by the businessman to appease the Romanian fascists.
 In August 1937, the FR's Alexandru Vaida-Voevod claimed that Auschnitt had even acknowledged employment discrimination favoring Romanians as a positive.
 Vaida hypothesized that Auschnitt's baptism had changed his perspective on Romanianization; he also hinted that such messaging was vetted by the PNȚ, which was courting the far-right.
 During that same interval, Octavian Goga noted that PNȚ figures were borrowing ideas from his own National Christian Party, and "posing as nationalist reformers, presumably with Mr. Auschnitt's blessing".